Are we really winning the war on breast cancer?

 So, avoiding PUFAs and replacing them with saturated fats in your diet can help protect you against breast cancer.

 Free fatty acids: a possible regulator of the available oestradiol fractions in plasma.

 “In vitro studies we have carried out show that unsaturated free fatty acids can increase the biologically available oestradiol fractions in plasma.
 It is possible therefore that the increased risk for breast cancer associated with a diet high in fats [unsaturated] may be related to an elevation in the biologically available oestradiol fractions in plasma.”

-7. Artemesinin Shows Promise In Killing Breast Cancer Cells (but needs more research)
+(BONUS) 8.
+Artemesinin Kills Breast Cancer Cells (but needs more research)

 I don’t talk much of healing herbs, mostly because there’s often a lack of research, and the mechanisms of their actions are not very well understood.